April Horoscope: Your Weekly Tarot Reading For April 10 To 16, 2023

 Health

 Six of Pentacles Reversed suggests neglect in health-related issues.
 Look after yourself, eat healthy and meditate.
-These are the easiest ways for nurturing your mental and physical well being.
+These are the easiest ways to nurture your mental and physical well-being.

 Relationships